-Number - counting objects reliably to 10, numeral recognition to at least 10 and ordering numbers.
-Using the language of 'more', 'less' and 'fewer', and beginning to use the vocabulary of addition and subtraction (take away, subtract, add).
-Shape - 2D and 3D shapes and sorting objects.
+In our number work we will focus on counting objects reliably to 10, numeral recognition to at least 10 and ordering numbers.
+Using the language of 'more', 'less' and 'fewer', and beginning to use the vocabulary of addition and subtraction (take away, minus, subtract, add).
+We will also look at 2D and 3D shapes and sorting objects.
 The children will develop their vocabulary of position, size, money and time.
+We will use the Number Sense programme to begin to develop a deeper understanding of number to 10 and develop children's number fact fluency.

-How to help: Play maths games like dominoes and snap.
+How to help: Play maths games like dominoes and snap, snakes and ladders.
 Lay the table, ask questions like - how many more spoons are needed?
-Count everything and anything - stairs, steps, money, food, etc. Encourage your child to look for numbers in the environment.
+Count everything and anything - stairs, steps, money, food, etc. Encourage your child to look for numbers and shapes in the environment; look for shapes within shapes.